samdze/godot-native-bullets-plugin/README.md

 ### Spawn bullets

-Now the last step is to spawn a lot of those bullets.
+The last step is to spawn a lot of those bullets.<br>
-You can use the utilities provided by the plugin to spawn bullets in a variety of ways, but let's so it manually for now.<br>
+You can use the utilities provided by the plugin to spawn bullets in a variety of ways, but let's do it manually for now.<br>
 Create a script.

 ```gdscript